-A Lexington man was sentenced Friday to life in prison for three murders committed in January 2011.
+A Lexington man who once sat on Death Row was re-sentenced Friday to life in prison without parole for 25 years.

 Carlos Lamont Ordway, 32, was convicted of murder in 2010 for the 2007 shooting deaths of Patrick Lewis, 21, and Rodrieques Turner, 25, both of Louisville.

 But the Kentucky Supreme Court overturned the conviction, saying that a juror was improperly seated in the case and that a detective was improperly allowed to testify about Ordway's behavior and how it didn't appear consistent with a self-defense claim.

 Another Fayette County jury convicted Ordway in July, and recommended that he be sentenced to life in prison without parole for 25 years on each of the two counts of murder, for a total of 50 years.

 But by state law, those convictions must be served concurrently (simultaneously) and not consecutively (one sentence after the other).

 In Jefferson County, Ordway was sentenced to 15 years for complicity to assault and complicity to robbery in the 2007 robbery of a Chase Bank in Louisville.
 Two bank employees were wounded in that robbery.

 In addition, while he was in the Jefferson County jail, Ordway punched a corrections officer in the throat and caused an injury requiring surgery on the larynx.
 Ordway pleaded guilty to an amended charge of third-degree assault, for which he was sentenced to five years in prison.
 That five-year sentence ran consecutively with the 15-year sentence for a total of 20 years.